sugarcane-ai/sugarcane-ai.github.io/src/content/demo/-index.md

 ---
+title: "Demo of Open Source AI Prompt Engineering Framework using AI Playground"
+title1: "How to create Prompt Packages & Templates using Prompt IDE"
+title2: "How to create Sugar Cubes : One Click Prompt Application"
-title: "Demo of Open Source AI Prompt Engineering Framework using AI Playground"	description: "Demo of Prompt Engineering course by Sugarcane AI's open source AI Playground using npm like Prompt Pacakage and Micro LLM"
+description: "Demo of Prompt Engineering by Sugarcane AI's Open Source AI Playground using npm like Prompt Pacakage and Micro LLMs"
 image: "/images/avatar.png"
 draft: false
-video: ns0UWOv-xGo
-# video: 7_kOPHUACgE
+video1: n9tYg541kWE
+video2: 5oeRkHOqW28
 ---